Europe's largest nuclear plant seized by Russian troops in Ukraine after catching fire

 Prime Minister Boris Johnson has said Russia’s shelling of a nuclear power station in the south-eastern Ukrainian city of Zaporizhzhia could “directly threaten the safety of all of Europe”.

-The power station – the largest in Europe – caught fire after it was attacked by Russia.
+A building at the power station complex– the largest in Europe – caught fire after it was attacked by Russia.
 While the reactor is under renovation, according to the power plant’s spokesman, it still contains nuclear fuel.

 The fire, which broke out overnight, has since been extinguished - but Russian troops have now seized the plant.